Frequently Asked Questions

 .
 We strongly encourage all travelers to check with their embassy about entry requirements to Indonesia.
 The situation with visas in Indonesia changes frequently.

 It is customary in Asia to tip service providers such as waiters, at approximately 10%, depending on the service.
-Tipping is expected - though not compulsory - and shows an expression of satisfaction with the people who have assisted you on your tour.
+Tipping is an expected, though not compulsory, component of this program and an expression of satisfaction with the people who assist you on your trip.
+Tipping is also one of the most direct ways that you can have a positive economic impact within the local community.
 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels.
-There are several times during the trip where there is an opportunity to tip the local guides or drivers we use.
-You may do this individually, or your tour leader will offer to collect the money and tip as a group.
-Recommendations for tipping drivers and local guides would range from $1.5-$3.5 USD per person per day depending on the quality and length of the service; ask your tour leader for specific recommendations based on the circumstances and culture.
+Your tour leader will offer to collect the money and distribute the money to service workers throughout your trip.
+Recommendations for tipping drivers and local guides would range from $1.5-3.5 USD per person per day depending on the quality and length of the service; ask your tour leader for specific recommendations based on the circumstances and culture.

-At the end of each trip, if you felt your G Adventures tour leader did an outstanding job, tipping is appreciated.
-The amount is entirely a personal preference, but as a guideline, $20-25 USD per person per week can be used.
+At the end of your program, if you felt your G Adventures tour leader did an outstanding job, a tip would be appreciated.
+The amount is entirely your personal preference, but as a guideline, $20-25 USD per person per week would be appropriate.

-You will fly in and out of Bali Ngurah Rai International Airport.
-Please double-check our itinerary for the date by which you must arrive in Sanur, which usually means departing the U.S. 1 to 2 days prior.
-You should schedule a flight that is scheduled to land in time for you to arrive at the hotel for the 6:00 pm welcome meeting on day one.
-Our trip ends in Candidasa, which is about a 1.5-hour drive to Bali Ngurah Rai International Airport.
+You will fly in and out of Bali Ngurah Rai International Airport for this program.
+Please double-check our itinerary for the date by which you must arrive in Sanur, which is about a 30-minute drive from Bali Ngurah Rai International Airport.
+You may want to arrive in Bali one or more days early in case you have flight disruptions.
+You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
+Welcome Meeting on Day 1.
+You can depart Bali any time on the final day of the program, or stay longer to see more of the island.
+The program ends in Candidasa, which is about a 1.5-hour drive to Bali Ngurah Rai International Airport.
 Your tour leader can help you arrange a transfer to the airport.

 Plugs and Converters

-U.S. outlets are 120V.
-Most new devices (phones and laptops) can handle the different voltage rates, but some devices only work on the U.S. standard of 120V.
-Check your device to see what voltage range it handles.
-Most transformer blocks will have an “Input” line that defines their voltage capacity.
-For example, “Input: 100-240V” means that it will work on voltages from 100V to 240V.
-If your transformer can’t handle the different voltage, you’ll need to purchase a voltage converter.
-You can find world regional voltage converters power packs at various vendors.
+Indonesia uses a European-style Type C and Type F plugs with two circular prongs, and the voltage is 230V.
+(Standard U.S. electrical outlets are 120V.)
+Most new devices, including phones and laptops, are made to work with the different voltage rates, but some devices, like hair dryers, may only work on the U.S. standard of 120V.
+Check your device's plug or manual to see what voltage range it requires.
+Most transformer blocks will have an “Input” line that defines its voltage capacity; for example, “Input: 100-240V” means that it will work with voltages between 100V to 240V.
+If your device can’t handle the higher voltage, you’ll need to purchase a transformer/converter.
+You can find world transformers/converters online or at many retail stores in the travel section.

 - The purpose of the accommodation is to provide a safe, well-located place for you to sleep.
 Sometimes you will be pleasantly surprised, but do not expect luxury as we are trying to keep these trips as inexpensive as possible.